HallanOliveira/contacts-api/README.md

 # Contacts API

 A simple **Contacts API** built with **Node.js**, **TypeScript**, and **Express**, following a clean architecture structure.
-This project is a portfolio project demonstrating best practices in TypeScript, Docker, and project structure.
+This project is designed as a portfolio project and demonstrates best practices in TypeScript, Docker, and project structure.

 ## Project Structure